logzly. Metal Fastener Insights

 Head style

-- Hex washer head – provides extra bearing area, ideal for heavy loads.
+• Hex washer head – combines a hex drive with a washer base, giving extra bearing area for heavy loads.

-- Flat head – sits flush with the surface, perfect for aesthetic panels.
+• Flat head – sits flush with the surface, perfect for decorative panels where you don’t want a screw head sticking out.

 Drive type

-- Phillips – common but can cam out under high torque.
+• Phillips – common and easy to find, but can cam out under high torque.

-- Slotted – simple but easy to slip; only use when you have no other option.
+• Slotted – simple but prone to slipping; only use it when you truly have no other option.

 Material and coating

-- Zinc‑plated – cheaper, decent for indoor use where moisture is low.
+• Zinc‑plated – economical and fine for indoor use where moisture is low.

-- Carbon steel – strongest, but needs a coating if you expect rust.
+• Carbon steel – strongest of the bunch, but needs a protective coating if you expect any exposure to water or chemicals.

 Size and length

-The screw’s diameter (often called gauge) must match the hole size you plan to make.
-A rule of thumb: the pilot hole should be about 70‑80% of the screw’s major diameter for self‑tapping screws.
-Length should be enough to engage at least three times the screw’s diameter into the second piece, but not so long that it pokes through.
+The screw’s diameter (often called gauge) must match the hole you plan to make.
+A good rule of thumb: the pilot hole should be about 70‑80% of the screw’s major diameter for self‑tapping screws.
+Length should engage at least three times the screw’s diameter into the second piece, but not so long that it pokes through the back side.

 Choosing the Right Screw for Your Project

-- Identify the metal thickness – Thin sheet (under 18 gauge) benefits from thread‑forming or self‑tapping screws with a small pilot hole.
-Thick sheet (over 10 gauge) may need a self‑drilling screw with a built‑in drill bit.
+1. Identify the metal thickness – Thin sheet (under 18 gauge) does well with thread‑forming or self‑tapping screws using a small pilot hole.
+Thick sheet (over 10 gauge) often needs a self‑drilling screw with its own drill bit.

-- Consider the load – For structural frames or heavy equipment, go with a hex washer head and a stainless or carbon steel body.
-For decorative panels, a flat head with a nice finish will do.
+2. Consider the load – For structural frames or heavy equipment, go with a hex washer head and a stainless or carbon steel body.
+For decorative panels, a flat head with a nice finish will do the job.

 Quick decision chart